-Please include any assumptions relating to the role and support of GWPSA.
 Section 3: Case The Lead Bidder should provide up to 5 examples of previous work which Studies (Maximum demonstrates their ability to deliver projects consistent with this project.
-1 A4 side per case Other consortium members should provide up to 2 examples each of previous study) work.
-Case studies should include: work.
-Case studies should include.
-Client name 15 Client contact (Name, Phone Number and email) 15 Contract start date Contract completion date Contract value Details of the work carried out including challenges and successes How this project will benefit from the experience gained Section 4: Risk Bidders should produce a separate statement of the risks, assumptions, issues, Analysis and challenges that you believe the entire project will face with the (Maximum 2 A4 development, implementation, and ongoing management of this solution, 5 sides) along with the recommended mitigating actions. sides) along with the recommended mitigating actions.
-Section 5: Bidders must provide a detailed financial proposal in United Stated Dollars (USD Financial Proposal \$), inclusive of VAT and all other applicable taxes.
+1 A4 side per case Other consortium members should provide up to 2 examples each of previous work.
+Case studies should include: Client name 15 • Client contact (Name, Phone Number and email) Contract start date Contract completion date Contract value Details of the work carried out including challenges and successes How this project will benefit from the experience gained Section 4: Risk Bidders should produce a separate statement of the risks, assumptions, issues, and challenges that you believe the entire project will face with the 5 (Maximum 2 A4 development, implementation, and ongoing management of this solution, along with the recommended mitigating actions.
+Bidders must provide a detailed commercial proposal in United Stated Dollars Commercial (USD \$), inclusive of VAT and all other applicable taxes.
 A withholding tax shall be charged to the consultant, and GWPSA will avail the corresponding tax certificates.
 GWPSA will not be liable for any additional taxes due to tax Authority/ies in the country of origin of the Consultant.
-The commercial proposal will be evaluated on the extent to which it demonstrates value for The budget should be structured in line with delivering the supplier's work plan and include a breakdown of all component costs, including third party costs.
-Fees should be broken down by individual, day rate and activity.
-25 Expenses should be estimated separately - Logistics, travel, printing, 25 venue hire etc for both the core team and the participants.
-Suppliers must give due consideration to consultation and workshop requirements and cost appropriately for such expenses. • Overhead expenses can be included in the total cost of the project but should be incorporated into fee rates for staff members.
-They should not be included as a separate line item.
-Suppliers should ensure that they state any assumptions that have been built into the costing provided.
-Suppliers should briefly summarise how their proposal represents value for money.
+The commercial proposal will be evaluated on the extent to which it demonstrates value for money.
+The budget should be structured in line with delivering the supplier's work plan and include a breakdown of all component costs, including third party costs.
+25 Fees should be broken down by individual, day rate and activity.
+Expenses should be estimated separately - Logistics, travel, printing, venue hire etc for both the core team and the participants.
+Suppliers must give due consideration to consultation and workshop requirements and cost appropriately for such expenses.

+- been built into the costing provided. - Suppliers should briefly summarise how their proposal represents value for money.